GerardoMunoz/ML_2025/README.md

   - **SOM**

 ## 5. Supervised Learning
-- Need to predict one of the columns
+- Prediction of one of the variables
 - Data balance
 - Overfitting
 - Training, testing, and validation data